specmatic/postman-mcp-server/README.md

 2. Install an MCP-compatible VS Code extension (such as GitHub Copilot, Claude for VS Code, or other AI assistants that support MCP).

-3. Configure your extension to use one of the MCP servers:
+3. Configure your extension to use the MCP server:

    - **postman-api-mcp**: Uses the local stdio-based server, running directly from your project files.
      - Clone the repository
      - In the repository root folder, execute `npm install && npm run build`.
 This compiles the server code in the `dist` folder.
      - Make sure to replace `${workspaceFolder}` in the mcp.json file with the full path to the Postman API MCP repository.
-   - **postman-api-http-server**: Connects to the Postman cloud MCP server via [Streamable HTTP](https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#streamable-http) at the /mcp endpoint.
-No additional steps other than setting up the mcp.json file are required.

 4. When prompted, enter your Postman API key.